httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 the enclosed representation refers to the resource identified by its value and `Digest` is computed accordingly.

-It's important to note though that this claim cannot be trusted unless it can be verified by other means (see Section 3.1.4.1 and 3.1.4.2 of [RFC7231]).
-A malicious intermediary may add a `Content-Location` header field referencing an external resource thus asserting that the enclosed representation and its `Digest` refers to it.

 ## Usage in signatures {#usage-in-signatures}